leonlinsx/minimal-mistakes/_posts/2021-03-13-how-internet-happened.md

 > The idea that random events or random people could go viral really entered the mainstream thanks to Youtube

-This creativity also can lead to a feeling of community.
+This creativity also can lead to a feeling of community, when you find people that like the same things that you do.

 ## Importance of community and engagement

 We've seen a resurgence of interest in a "Community Manager" role, where companies hire people to interact with their customers in some online forum equivalent, be that Slack, Circle, Discord or more.
+There's been many recent articles talking about how building a community can be a

-This isn't new, and the pioneers of the internet already discovered the importance of engagement.
+This isn't new, and the pioneers of the internet already discovered the importance of engagement:

 > But the main feature of CompuServe \[the first internet provider\] throughout its life was its forums, hundreds of moderated special-interest sites catering to almost every interest and niche imaginable